AdamSvetec/CSE241Project/README.md

 RUNNING APPLICATION

 Using "java -jar ajs217.jar" should work fine.
-A run script is also provided in the Application directory and can be used using the command "Application/run".
+A run script is also provided and can be used using the command "./run".

 LOGGING IN